Representative of the 10th Congressional District, Pennsylvania

-Scott knows the importance of effort and dedication.
-He began his working at age 13 picking fruit at Ashcombe’s Farm in Mechanicsburg.
+Perry began working at age 13, picking fruit at Ashcombe’s Farm in Mechanicsburg.
 Since then, he’s worked as a mechanic, dock worker, draftsman and a licensed insurance agent.
-He is a 1980 graduate of Northern High School and the Cumberland-Perry Vo-Tech School.
+He’s a 1980 graduate of Northern High School and the Cumberland-Perry Vo-Tech School.
 He put himself through college while working full-time, and graduated from the Pennsylvania State University in 1991, where he earned a Bachelor of Science degree in Business Administration Management.